 Smart Traveler Tip: Load all your documents on a flash drive and make copies.
 Keep one in a safe place (safe deposit box, Mom’s house, etc) and another in your vehicle at all times.
 Then you have a permanent record that can be updated as needed.

 I Really Am a Good Person

 The word “cup” will take on a whole new meaning.
 Just like background checks, you will be doing lots and lots of drug screens.
 The most common is a pre-employment screen for every new assignment.
 Your agency arranges the screens for you and pays for them.
 You may also have one during your first week at the facility and others as requested by the facility.
 And contrary to popular belief, these screens are not just looking for illegal drugs.
+Concerned about a failed travel nurse drug screen?
 If you are taking any drugs at all, make certain you have a current and valid prescription.
 Drug screens are board reportable and failing one, refusing to take one, etc. could lead you down an unhappy path with your board of nursing.
-Read more about your drug screen here.